freedompraise/ProjectSpark/projectSpark-frontend/README.md

 ## ProjectSpark Frontend

-Project Spark Frontend is the web interface for the idea sharing and collaboration platform powered by the Project Spark API.
-It is built using Next.js, a popular React framework, providing a modern and efficient development environment for frontend development.
+**Project Spark Frontend** is the web interface for the idea sharing and collaboration platform powered by the Project Spark API.
+It is built using *Next.js*, a popular React framework, providing a modern and efficient development environment for frontend development.

 ### Frontend Structure

-The frontend of ProjectSpark is built using Next.js, a popular React framework.
+The frontend of *ProjectSpark* is built using *Next.js*, a popular React framework.

 ### Explanation of the Structure

+- app/: the app folder is an essential folder in nextjs which contains dynamic or static route for file base routing.
+It involves api route when working with MERN application (Mongodb, express, React and Nodejs)

+- constants/: this folder contains all static text that will be shown on the UI/ client aplication

+- global/: this folder contains CSS utility class that can be applied globally within the UI

+- styles/: this folder contains CSS utility that can be applied on individual components

-- public/: This folder contains the static files used in the frontend, such as the main index.html file.
+- public/: This folder contains the static files used in nextjs for client application only, such as the public assets folders for images

-- src/: This is the main folder where all the source code of the frontend resides.

-- assets/: This folder contains any assets used in the project, such as images.

-- components/: This folder contains reusable React components used across different pages.
+- components/: This folder contains components e.g navbar that can be used in creating the layout of our application also contains reusable React components used across different pages e.g button.

-- pages/: This folder contains Next.js page components that represent the different pages of the application, such as the Dashboard and IdeaDetails pages.
+- page/: the page file in nextjs is an essential file in nextjs, which serve as Home page Or entry point in nextjs other componts can be rendered within the page components.
+The page file can be located inside the nextjs app folder.

 - utils/: This folder contains utility functions and services used in the frontend, such as API handling.

-- App.js: This is the main component that acts as the entry point of the application.

-- index.js: This is the main entry file that renders the root component (App.js) and starts the React application.

 - .env: This file contains environment variables used in the frontend.
 It is used to store configuration details.